Aliases for KLK8 Gene

 GeneCards Summary for KLK8 Gene

-KLK8 (Kallikrein-Related Peptidase 8) is a Protein Coding gene.
-Diseases associated with KLK8 include spinal cord injury and radiculopathy.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is KLK12.
+KLK8 (Kallikrein Related Peptidase 8) is a Protein Coding gene.
+Diseases associated with KLK8 include Keratosis and Ovarian Cancer.
+Among its related pathways are Collagen chain trimerization and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is KLK5.

 Serine protease which is capable of degrading a number of proteins such as casein, fibrinogen, kininogen, fibronectin and collagen type IV.
 Also cleaves L1CAM in response to increased neural activity.
 Induces neurite outgrowth and fasciculation of cultured hippocampal neurons.
 Plays a role in the formation and maturation of orphan and small synaptic boutons in the Schaffer-collateral pathway, regulates Schaffer-collateral long-term potentiation in the hippocampus and is required for memory acquisition and synaptic plasticity.
 Involved in skin desquamation and keratinocyte proliferation.
 Plays a role in the secondary phase of pathogenesis following spinal cord injury.